 In other words, we can say that the relationship between the interest rate of these bonds and their validity is in conflict.
-A higher interest rate is actually a reward for the investment that may not be able to reach its capital at maturity, which is called credit risk.
+A higher interest rate is actually a reward for an investment that may not be able to reach its capital at maturity, which is called credit risk.

 All kinds of the BOND issuer

 Bond issuers are generally divided into three categories: